MicrosoftDocs/m365copilot-docs/docs/add-agent-capabilities.md

 }
 ```

-If you're using [Copilot Studio agent builder](copilot-studio-agent-builder.md) to create your agent, on the **Configure** tab, under Capabilities, choose the toggle next to **Code interpreter**.
+If you're using [Copilot Studio agent builder](copilot-studio-agent-builder.md) to create your agent, on the **Configure** tab, under **Capabilities**, choose the toggle next to **Code interpreter**.

 :::image type="content" source="assets/images/capabilities-toggle.png" alt-text="Screenshot of the Capabilities section of the agent builder":::

 ## Image generator

-The image generation capability enables declarative agents to generate images based on user prompts.
-This feature uses the existing [Designer](https://designer.microsoft.com/) functionality to create visually appealing and contextually relevant graphics, and includes the following features:
+The image generator capability enables declarative agents to generate images based on user prompts.
+Image generator uses the existing [Designer](https://designer.microsoft.com/) functionality to create visually appealing and contextually relevant graphics, and includes the following features:

 - **Multiple image generation**: For each user prompt, the agent generates four images.
 - **Interactive image options**: Users can click on each generated image to view it in full size.
 They can download, copy, or view content credentials for the full-size image.
 They can also click the side arrow to scroll through the four images.